cdapio/cdap/docs/developer-guide/source/install.rst

 =========
 Continuuity components are available as either Yum ``.rpm`` or APT ``.deb`` packages.
 There is one package for each Continuuity component, and each component may have multiple services.
-Additionally, there is a base Continuuity package which installs the base configuration and the ``continuuity`` user. [**DOCNOTE: FIXME!
-Still true?
-Doesn't look like it**] Linux support is available for *Ubuntu 12* and *CentOS 6*.
+Additionally, there is a base Continuuity package installed which installs the base configuration and the ``continuuity`` user.
+Linux support is available for *Ubuntu 12* and *CentOS 6*.

 Available packaging types: